Sher-Chowdhury/codingbee_docs/categories/kubernetes/07_pod_commands/pod_commands.md

 $ kubectl logs -f pod-centos
 ```

-Or connect your bash terminal directly connect to the pod's standard output using the 'attach' command:
+Or connect your bash terminal directly to the pod's standard output using the 'attach' command:

 ```bash
 $ kubectl attach pod-centos